Orelba/tdd-practice/README.md

 # Test Driven Development Practice
-A TDD practice excercise using the Jest testing framework
+A TDD practice assignment given by "The Odin Project" using the Jest testing framework